-THE EFFECTS OF AVIATION NOISE ON LEARNING TO READ Aviation noise has an effect on the reading performance of children who are in the learning-to-read phase.
-The connection is linear: the higher the exposure, the greater the negative effect on development.
-In the second-grade children examined by the study, an increase of the continuous noise level (Glossary) by ten decibels (Glossary) delayed learning to read by one month.
-An increase of the continuous noise level by 20 decibels led on average to a delay of two months.
-For the investigation area of the NORAH study, this means that the delay is around two months in the areas with the highest exposure to aviation noise.
+THE EFFECTS OF AIRCRAFT NOISE ON LEARNING TO READ Aircraft noise has an effect on the reading performance of children who are still learning to read.
+The connection is linear: the higher the exposure, the greater the negative effect on learning to read.
+In the second-grade children examined in the study, an increase of the long-term energy equivalent sound level (I glossary) by ten dB (I glossary) delayed learning to read by one month.
+An increase of the long-term energy equivalent sound level by 20 dB led on average to a delay of two months.
+For the investigation area of the NORAH Study, this means that the delay is around two months in the areas with the highest exposure to aircraft noise.
 What else has an influence on learning to read?

-The NORAH Study not only investigated the effects of aviation noise on learning to read but also other factors whose influence on learning is known - for example German-language skills or the number of children's books in the home.
-This was the only way to determine exactly the extent of the effect of aviation noise on learning to read.
-With these data the scientists were also able to show that some of the factors investigated in the study had a greater impact than aviation noise on learning to read.
-For example, children who have a lot of books were four months ahead in reading texts compared with children who do not own their own books.
-It is not possible to make a direct comparison here, however, because parents can decide themselves how much help they want to give their children in learning to read.
-They do not have any influence, however, on the aviation noise.
+The NORAH Study not only investigated the effects of aircraft noise on learning to read but also other factors whose influence on learning is known - for example German-language skills or the number of children's books in the home.
+This was the only way to determine exactly the extent of the effect of aircraft noise on learning to read.
+With these data the scientists were also able to show that some of the factors investigated in the study had a greater impact than aircraft noise on learning to read.
+For example, children owning a lot of books were four months ahead in reading texts compared with children without their own books.
+It is not possible to make a direct comparison here, however, because parents can decide themselves how much help they want to give their children in learning to read, while they have no influence on the aircraft noise.